Wildcard Search Java with GroupDocs.Search – Advanced Features

 Practical Applications

-3. Data Analysis Tools – Leverage date range search to generate time‑based reports and dashboards.
+3. Data Analysis Tools – Leverage date range search and custom date format java to generate time‑based reports and dashboards.

 Common Issues & Solutions